bumbeishvili/d3-coding-conventions/README.md

 ```

 ## functions
-at the end of main function's body we write helper functions (for example, long label wrapping, tooltip drawing func and e.t.c. )
+At the end of main functions body we write helper functions (for example, long label wrapping, tooltip drawing func and e.t.c. )

 It's possible to group functions with sub-group comments as well

 ##  Responsivity
- In order, charts to be responsive, we are doing following :
+ In order charts to be responsive, we are doing following :

-1. we are setting an `id` property in `attrs` object
+1. We are setting an `id` property in `attrs` object
  ```javascript
     var attrs = {
       id: 'id' + Math.floor((Math.random() * 1000000))
     }
  ```
-2. changing width based on containers width and redrawing chart, if necessary, updating other `attrs` properties too
+2. Changing width based on containers width and redrawing chart, if necessary, updating other `attrs` properties too
 ```javascript
  function setDimensions() {
         var width = container.node().getBoundingClientRect().width;